We are excited to offer in-person institutes & camps for Summer 2022!

 Peggy Shank's credentials are Alfred University Western Instructor/Trainer/Assistant IHSA Coach.
 She is also Head Coach of Alfred University's Hunt Seat Interscholastic Equestrian Team.
 She has an AAS Degree in Equestrian Studies from University of Findlay 1988, an AAS Degree Veterinary Technology from Medaille College, 2008 and 30 years' experience as an equestrian professional with experience in training, showing, judging, coaching, breeding and barn management.

-Once campers are accepted they will be provided a link to complete the required documents (parental permissions to attend as well as health records) for camp.
-These are required by June 1, 2020.
+Once participants are accepted they will be provided a link to complete the required documents (parental permissions to attend as well as health records).
+These are required by June 15th.
 Updated immunization information (including dates) is also required at that time.
 If you do not have updated immunization information on hand, you may want to acquire this from your physician now to avoid delays.

-Campers spend most of their time at the Equestrian Center with the horses.
-When not in classes or riding, campers enjoy fun recreational activities.
+Participants spend most of their time at the Equestrian Center with the horses.
+When not in classes or riding, participants enjoy fun recreational activities.
 Living, dining and learning together, they have ample opportunity to get to know one another and develop lasting friendships.